luisfeliz79/Out-CompareView/README.md

      Get-AzureADUser -Searchstring "Luis" | Out-CompareView -TitleProperty UserPrincipalName

-### Get All AzureAD Users with the name Luis and compare all attributes on  a gridview, using UserPrincipalName as the title header

-     Get-AzureADUser -Searchstring "Luis" | Out-CompareView -TitleProperty UserPrincipalName

  ### Get Certificates with subject matching Digicert and compare on a gridview, Exclude the RawData Attribute